Input files specification

 Domain

 The domain is an axis-aligned bounding box (or AABB), defined by the starting and ending coordinates of its diagonal.
 It specifies the space where fluid flow is allowed.
-The domain extents may be specified manually, or
+By default the domain automatically encompasses all objects, and dynamically resizes during the simulation.

 “domain”: {